mqsrr/CoffeeSpace/README.md

 builder.Services.AddApplicationService<IOrderService>();
 ```

-**ICacheService is coming from the Coffeespace.Application class library.
+**ICacheService is coming from the Coffeespace.Core class library.
 There are generic services and settings which can be used across microservices.**

 However, you can find that all APIs can have the same libraries and references, but it still doesn't look the same.
 For example, let's look at the OrderingAPI and ProductsAPI.
 ```cs